C. J. Ogbonna

 C.J.
 Ogbonna (born June 27, 2001) is an American football quarterback.
 He previously played for the Hutchinson Blue Dragons, the Southeast Missouri State Redhawks and the Buffalo Bulls.

 Early life

 Ogbonna was born in Atlanta, Georgia, but grew up in Marietta, Georgia where he attended Wheeler High School.
 In his high school career, Ogbonna completed 180 of his 316 pass attempts for 2,770 yards and 32 touchdowns, to 6 interceptions.
-Additionally, Ogbonna would also go on to rush for 88 yards and 2 touchdowns.
+Additionally, Ogbonna rushed for 88 yards and 2 touchdowns.

 Out of high school, Ogbonna chose to play at the junior college (JUCO) level for Hutchinson Community College in Hutchinson, Kansas.

 College career

 Hutchinson Community College

 Ogbonna did not see any action in his freshman season in 2019.
 In the 2020-2021 season for Hutchinson, Ogbonna was the starting quarterback and played in 6 of the teams 8 games (missing two due to an injury.)
 He completed 57 of 92 passing attempts while recording 736 passing yards, 8 touchdowns and 2 interceptions.
 At the end of his sophomore season, Hutchinson was down 21-10 to Snow College in the NJCAA National Football Championship when Ogbonna entered the game with under 5 minutes in the 3rd quarter and Hutchinson won the game 29-27 with Ogbonna going 5-5 on passing attempts with 128 passing yards.
 Ogbonna decided to transfer to Southeast Missouri State shortly after the season.